996icu/996.ICU/README.md

 [Anti-996 License](LICENSE)

- - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to weigh their way of working
+ - The purpose of this license is to prevent anti-labour-law companies from using the software or codes under the license, and force those companies to weigh their way of working.
- - See a [full list of projects](awesomelist/README.md) under Anti-996 License
+ - See a [full list of projects](awesomelist/README.md) under Anti-996 License.

  - This draft is adapted from the MIT license.
 For more detailed explanation, please see [Wiki](https://github.com/kattgu7/996-License-Draft/wiki).
 This license is designed to be compatible with all major open source licenses.
- - For law professionals or anyone who is willing to contribute to future version directly, please go to [Anti-996-License-1.0](https://github.com/kattgu7/996-License-Draft).
+ - For law professionals or anyone who is willing to contribute to future versions directly, please go to [Anti-996-License-1.0](https://github.com/kattgu7/996-License-Draft).
 Thank you.